marina9222/guinea-pig-database/TESTING.md

     ![screenshot](documentation/bugs/bug03.png)

-    - To fix this, I have to transoform my whole project from Materialize to bootstrap as Materialize has a bug in the framework so you actually can't have a responsive layout.
+    - To fix this, I have to transform my whole project from Materialize to Bootstrap as Materialize has a bug in the framework so you actually can't have a responsive layout.

 ## Unfixed Bugs